murkl/arch-os-manager/docs/README.md

 #### Install & Set Font

-Install and set font for fancy icons:
+Install and set font icons that are used to display information:

 ```
 sudo pacman -S ttf-firacode-nerd